 The Student Code of Conduct and the student conduct process applies to the conduct of individual students, as well as all University-affiliated student organizations.
-The Associate Vice President of Student Affairs or designee will serve as convener and executer of the Student Code of Conduct and retains conduct jurisdiction over students who choose to take a leave of absence, withdraw, or have graduated for any misconduct that occurred prior to the leave, withdrawal, or graduation.
+The Vice President of Student Affairs or designee will serve as convener and executer of the Student Code of Conduct and retains conduct jurisdiction over students who choose to take a leave of absence, withdraw, or have graduated for any misconduct that occurred prior to the leave, withdrawal, or graduation.
 If sanctioned, a hold may be placed on the student's ability to re-enroll, obtain official transcripts, and/or graduate; all sanctions must be satisfied prior to re-enrollment, obtaining transcripts, and graduating.
-In the event of serious misconduct committed while still enrolled but reported after the respondent(s) has graduated, Saint Leo University may invoke an investigation that may result in the revocation of that student's degree.
+In the event of serious misconduct committed while still enrolled but reported after the respondent(s) has graduated, Saint Leo University may investigate which may result in the revocation of that student's degree.

-Although the University is not responsible or liable for student off University Campus events or behavior, it does reserve the right to respond to behavior off University Campus that violates University expectations, Core Values, and Policies, in the interest of protecting students and the academic community from harm, and as part of fulfilling its educational mission.
-The University will act if the continued presence of the student presents a danger to the health, safety, or welfare of the University Community, or it is disruptive to the orderly processes and functions of the University.
+Although the University is not responsible or liable for student off- campus events or behavior, it does reserve the right to respond to behavior off-campus that violates University expectations, Core Values, and Policies, in the interest of protecting students and the academic community from harm, and as part of fulfilling its educational mission.